Sign up for our emails, and we’ll notify you when next year’s application cycle opens.

 If we select you for a scholarship award, we will notify you via email or letter no later than September 30.

-To accept the award, you must respond by the deadline in the notice of award email/letter.
+To accept the award, you must respond by the deadline in the Confirmation of Interest email/letter.
 If you don't respond by the deadline, your offer of award expires and we will offer it to someone else.

 For those that respond by the deadline, we will ask you to: